Bioinformatics Postdoc For The Immune Epitope Database

-Related PI Publications: Dr. Bjoern Peters & IEDB on Google Scholar
+Related Principle Investigator Publications: Dr. Bjoern Peters & IEDB on Google Scholar

 Candidates possessing outstanding skills in at least two of the following areas are encouraged to apply: